 Older people are likely to suffer from significant degeneration in their spinal columns.
 Degenerative disc disease, spinal osteoarthritis, degenerative spondylolisthesis, scoliosis and osteoporosis are all typical spinal concerns for aging patients.
 Most of the time, these conditions will not cause significant pain, but some individuals might endure advanced degeneration which can be symptomatic.

 Significant age-related changes in the lumbar spine can enact foraminal stenosis or spinal stenosis which may cause pinched nerves and subsequent sciatic nerve expressions.
 Meanwhile, similar changes in the cervical spine can also enact central spinal stenosis which may cause wide ranging symptoms, including sciatica, the inability to stand and incontinence.

 Keeping up your health is important at any stage of life.
 However, as we get older, good healthcare and preventative medicine become necessities.
 If a person has lived a healthy life until old age, it is unlikely that their body will fail them now.
 However, negative lifestyle choices, such as smoking, obesity and a poor diet will all come back to haunt elderly patients.

 I advise older individuals to work closely with their doctors to stay on top of their health and not allow small issues to become major concerns.
 Once pain has begun, therapies may be limited due to surgical risks, decreased physical or mental functionality or the potential for massively problematic drug interactions.

-However, if you do suffer from elderly back and leg pain, there are still methods of relief and even curative measures which can be highly effective.
+However, if you do suffer from elderly sciatica, there are still methods of relief and even curative measures which can be highly effective.
 It may be best to work a specialist in geriatric neurology to increase your chances for accurate diagnosis, as well as safe and effective treatment.